-This module deals in the Photoshop interface as a digital workflow solution to students specialising in most visual communication avenues.
+This module focuses on the Photoshop interface as a digital workflow solution and caters to students specialising in most visual communication avenues.
 The module covers the essential tools and workflow most commonly used in both photographic and design practices, such as the Adobe Photoshop toolbox, options bar and applications panel; using Adobe Bridge, smart objects and filters.
 This module furthermore places emphasis on corrective editing for beauty and product photography.